WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 (e.g. _'number'_-*rule_name*.json) with some leading zeros and with holes in the number progression as shown above.

 Rule names must be unique in a rule set.
-The are no contraints on rule names on different rule sets.
+The are no constraints on rule names on different rule sets.

 A __Rule__ is uniquely identified by the full path in the processing tree.
 For example, the above tree defines the following rules:
 - root -> node_0 -> rule_one